 Weekly Live Rows on the water

 Hydrow is the first workout to feature Live Outdoor Reality™ (LOR) technology, in which you can experience the splendor of the outdoors and the aesthetics of rowing on the water from the comfort of your own home.
-You can join our Athletes live each and every week, and with just a few clicks you can integrate the live schedule with your calendar so you always know when upcoming live workouts will take place.
+You can join our Athletes live and keep up with the live schedule on the Hydrow mobile app so you always know when upcoming live workouts will take place.

 On The Mat workouts

 Want an off day from rowing?
 We’ve got you covered.
 In addition to hundreds of indoor rowing workouts to choose from, Hydrow also offers a full collection of workouts that take place off the rower.
 This programming, known as our On The Mat workouts, offers a mix of yoga, pilates, mobility and strength classes to give you everything you need.

 - Christie recently taught a 15-minute Pilates class focused on obliques. - Peter recently taught a 10-minute “Hips Don’t Lie” hip mobility class. - Owen recently taught a 20-minute Beginner Power Yoga class.

 With Hydrow, rowing doesn’t have to just be your cross-training workout - it can become your entire workout routine.

 We live in an incredible time, a time in which we can use technology to connect with other people from all over the world who share our passions.
 We’re better together, and at Hydrow our goal is to encourage a sense of community and team.
 Hydrow hosts training camps throughout the year, and the Million Meter Club has various milestone achievements to always give you something to work toward.